About CT Networks

 Where we are right now

 CT Networks is in the early customer stage.
-We're working with a small group of event teams to wire the first AI event teams into real operations.
+We're working with a small group of community teams to wire the first AI-assisted operations into real workflows.
 If you run conferences, festivals, or live experiences and you're tired of patching together event software, we'd like to talk.